 FLOW-3D allows users to import solids in STL (StereoLithography) format to represent complex geometries, regardless of the application – micro fluids, metal casting, water and environmental, aerospace, etc. While for many industries, the STL format is a very natural and common way of representing and sharing 3D objects, in the water and environmental industries there is a preference towards surface-driven representations of the environment.
 After all, the earth’s terrain does look like a surface for most practical purposes.

 In the upcoming release of FLOW-3D v11.1, we have adopted an industry norm for terrain import: the file format known as the ESRI ASCII raster format.
-The details of the format are described here.
 All GIS software packages are able to export in this format.
 Such *.asc terrain files will now be able to be imported directly (Figure 1) into the FLOW-3D user interface.

 Alongside terrain import, a critical modeling variable in modeling flood wave propagation, flooding area, etc., is surface roughness.
 In particular, the user needs to model local, spatially-varying surface roughness.
 In FLOW-3D v11.1, users will be able to import surface roughness coefficients in the same ASCII raster format.

 More specifically, the user actually imports a raster file of the land coverage index and provides a simple text file palette conversion table.
 This table converts the type of land coverage (sand, vegetation, built-urban, etc.) defined in the raster file to surface roughness values that are required by the FLOW-3D solver.
 This gives the user a very effective way to fine tune the surface roughness coefficients without having to regenerate the entire raster file by simply altering the palette conversion table.
 The ASCII raster format was chosen because it remains simple, yet lets the user easily control the surface coefficients that are mapped over the domain following the land coverage types.